Participants of the ERASMUS+ workshop in Colombo along with expert trainers and EU Delegation staff

 The coaching program in Sri Lanka commenced with an official welcome by Thorsten Bargfrede, Head of Political, Trade and Communications at the EU Delegation.
 “It gives me great pleasure to see the interest ERASMUS has generated in universities going by the number of participants here today.
 The EU is committed to promoting inter-cultural skills and cross-border cooperation between European institutions and students from both Sri Lanka and the Maldives.”

 The keynote address was delivered by T. N. Hettiarachi, Additional Secretary for Development.
 Ranjan Kathiravel, Program Manager at the EU Delegation introduced ERASMUS+, elaborating on the unique opportunities provided for participants applying to the program.
 The training was conducted by Sopheak, Sivhuang and Rosanich, from Cambodia, who themselves have been beneficiaries of ERASMUS+.

 The trainers provided advice and instructions on the preparations and requirements for the ERASMUS Mundus Joint Master Degree (EMJMD) program.
 They provided valuable insight, while highlighting key areas such as styles and techniques to write motivational letters and developing research proposals with efficient study plans.
 The day’s workshop ended with a session on how to best prepare for scholarship interviews through a panel discussion and a question and answer session.

-EU Delegation Head of Cooperation Frank Hess said, “Erasmus+ is an education exchange program that facilitates scholarships in universities across 34 countries, bringing numerous opportunities for students seeking to pursue their higher studies on an international level.
-It is my pleasant duty to thank the trainers who arrived from Cambodia to provide you with this enlightening session on the potential of Erasmus+ and all the opportunities it has to offer.”
+Frank Hess, Head of Cooperation at the EU Delegation, said: “ERASMUS+ is an education exchange program that facilitates scholarships in universities across 34 countries, bringing numerous opportunities for students seeking to pursue their higher studies on an international level.
+It is my pleasant duty to thank the trainers who arrived from Cambodia to provide you with this enlightening session on the potential of ERASMUS+ and all the opportunities it has to offer.”